MuseTag/musetag.github.io/quickstart.md

 MarkPlot is a semantic annotation language that extends Markdown to help you keep track of characters, places, events, and relationships in your creative writing.
 Let's dive in!

+## Where to start?

+As MarkPlot is _only_ a annotation langage, it does not do much by itself.
+Your first step as a writer should be to choose a tool that supports it and fits your needs.
+As MarkPlot is still very new, curently, there is none.
+Sorry.
+Please come back later.
+[Drop me a email](mailto:mail@stephanemourey.fr?subject=Sign%20up%20for%2%MarkPlot%20updates) if you want to get an update.
+I promise I won't use it for anything else.
+Or, if you are also a coder, you may want to implement MarkPlot in existing tool or a new one.
+In this case, please have look to [the complete specifications](specifications.html).

 ## What is Markdown?

 Markdown is a lightweight markup language that you probably already know.
 It uses simple symbols to format text: